-LOCKOUT/TAGOUT all power sources prior to starting, pressurizing, de-pressuring, or powering down the Chiller.
+LOCKOUT/TAGOUT all power sources prior to service, pressurizing, de-pressuring, or powering down the unit.
 Failure to follow this warning exactly can result in serious injury or death.
+Disconnect electrical power before servicing the equipment.
+More than one disconnect may be required to denergize the unit.
 Be sure to read and understand the installation, operation, and service instructions within this manual.